stevenreyn/RegionViewer/README.md

 ## Building RegionViewer ##

-RegionViewer has a [gradle](http://www.gradle.org/) build file, and can be built with the command in the root project directory `gradle build`.
-The jar file is created in build/libs/RegionViewer.jar.
+RegionViewer has a [gradle](http://www.gradle.org/) build file, and can be built with the command (in the root project directory) `gradle build`.
+The jar file is created at build/libs/RegionViewer.jar.

 ## More Examples ##